-Health care services are only covered when they are medically necessary.
+Health care services are only covered when they are medically necessary and when your PCP, along with Providence Medical Foundation, provides or arranges these services for you.
 Please note that your PCP will provide most of your health care and, when medically appropriate, will coordinate with a Providence network specialist for continued care.

-Services like elective surgical procedures, hospitalizations, and skilled nursing care must be approved by Providence Health Assurance before the date of service.
-Likewise, authorizations to see out-of-network providers must be approved by Providence Health Assurance before you receive care.
-Your PCP is responsible for getting Providence Health Assurance's approval for the above.
-For more information, please contact Customer Service.
+Services like elective surgical procedures, hospitalizations, and skilled nursing care must be approved by Providence Medical Foundation before the date of service.
+Likewise, authorizations to see out-of-network providers must be approved by Providence Medical Foundation before you receive care.
+Your PCP is responsible for getting Providence Medical Foundation's approval for the above.
+For more information, please contact Providence Medical Foundation Customer Service at 1-800-627-8106.

-If there is a particular specialist or hospital that you want to use, check with your PCP first to make sure your desired specialist or facility is in our network.
-To find a provider, specialist or facility visit www.ProvidenceHealthAssurance.com/findaprovider.
+If there is a particular specialist or hospital that you want to use, check with your PCP first to make sure they refer to your desired specialist or facility.